 Looking to get involved with the ALICE report or United Way's advocacy work?
 Contact Malcolm Furgol at email@example.com.

-For over 80 years United Way of Frederick County (UWFC) has fought for the health, education and financial stability of every person in our community.
-In Frederick County today, 39% of households struggle to afford the basic household necessities.
+For over 80 years, United Way of Frederick County (UWFC) has fought for the health, education and financial stability of every person in our community.
+In Frederick County today, more than one out of three households struggle to afford the basic household necessities.
 These individuals & families are, in normal conditions, one unexpected expense away from spiraling into poverty.
 The ALICE (Asset Limited, Income Constrained, and Employed) Report reveals the true baseline cost of living of each county in Maryland, and counts these economically vulnerable households.

 Make more affordable housing options available